justinekizhak/dotfiles-v4/emacs/emacs.d/README.md

 recommended to add the [osx layer][] to your [dotfile][].
 Installation instructions are available in the documentation for the [osx layer][].

+Depending on the installed version of GnuTLS securely installing emacs packages may fail.
+In this case it is possible to install using `emacs --insecure`.
+However be aware that this means your packages will be transferred using http, use at your own risk.

-*Note:* you might have some issues when doing some search on your projects, you probably want to install grep through homebrew with default names:
+You might also have some issues when doing some search on your projects, you probably want to install grep through homebrew with default names:

 ```sh